Espey Mfg. & Electronics (NYSEAMERICAN:ESP) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Free Report) in a research report released on Sunday morning.
-The brokerage issued a strong-buy rating on the stock.
+StockNews.com assumed coverage on shares of Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Free Report) in a report released on Saturday.
+The firm issued a strong-buy rating on the stock.

-Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Get Free Report) last posted its earnings results on Thursday, September 21st.
-The company reported $0.36 earnings per share (EPS) for the quarter.
-The company had revenue of $8.34 million during the quarter.
-Espey Mfg. & Electronics had a return on equity of 10.68% and a net margin of 10.33%.
+Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Get Free Report) last released its quarterly earnings data on Thursday, September 21st.
+The company reported $0.36 earnings per share for the quarter.
+The business had revenue of $8.34 million during the quarter.
+Espey Mfg. & Electronics had a net margin of 10.33% and a return on equity of 10.68%.

 Espey Mfg. & Electronics Increases Dividend